-You are really going to enjoy this quick, single-serving of microwave cinnamon apples.
-The apples cooked in a bag or a bowl take about five minutes from beginning to end.
+Sneak Peek: This quick, single-serving of Microwave Cinnamon Apples is cooked in a bag (or a bowl if you prefer).
+Takes about five minutes to prepare from beginning to end.

 What crazy thing do you eat when you crave something sweet, but there are no obvious desserts in the house?

 One of my sisters confessed to eating dry cake mix.
-She made sure we knew that was a long-g-g-g time ago.
-Doesn’t that make any confession easier when everybody understands it’s ancient history?
+She made sure we knew that was a lo-o-o-o-n-g time ago.
+Doesn’t that make any confession easier when everybody understands it is ancient history?

-I remembered a tip I picked up from my new co-worker Christa.
-She mentioned microwaving a sliced apple to use as a quick addition to oatmeal or ice cream.
+One of my co-workers mentioned microwaving a sliced apple to use as a quick addition to oatmeal or ice cream.

 It sounded like the perfect topping for cinnamon chips similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
 I tried it and was instantly smitten.
 I predict you’ll feel the same.

-Is it safe to microwave in a zippered plastic bag?
+Is it safe to bake apples in a microwave using a zippered plastic bag?

 When this post was first published, many people were concerned about the issue of cooking in plastic.
 I had already done my research and knew that people who make the rules about this stuff say it’s fine.
 Now I’m going to refer you to another source that can explain the safety issues concerning zippered plastic bags better than I can.

 Basically, they are saying…

 “There are a lot of concerns when it comes to reheating food in Ziploc bags.
 Plastic releases chemicals in the food, which then enters the cells of the consumers’ body.
 These chemicals, mainly dioxin, increase the risk of cancerous cells in a person’s body.

 However, Ziploc bags are safe, because they are manufactured after proper research.
-The dioxins only release in the food, when the food is heated using a high temperature, like 1,500 degrees F. However, the most powerful microwaves don’t reach this temperature, reducing the risk of harming the food inside the Ziploc bag.“
+The dioxins only release into the food, when the food is heated using a high temperature, like 1,500 degrees F. However, the most powerful microwaves don’t reach this temperature, reducing the risk of harming the food inside the Ziploc bag.“

 –Marie S, Sherman